 Money changed everything, and the idea of it being energy is horrifying.
 It's energy that we invented, artificial and grounded in fiction.
 It also makes new things possible, and is a useful crutch to keep people participating in fairness.
 It's the right tool for the right job.
 But it's also absolute power, and this continues to make money our evolutionary factor, derailing the path of reality.
 An unsustainable environment, physically and mentally.

 This is the definition of insanity, believing in things that are not real, and how that conflicts with a world which is real.
 If you ever experienced an emergency situation, you might have noticed something you liked about it: something that feels like an absence of time.
-This is life based on life.
+This is life based on life, what you might as well call gods kingdom.

 There's a belief that sacrifice gives power, that to be rich you must have the poor.
 It's a tyrannical fantasy to justify slavery, an apotheosis of ego, the vindictive monster of vanity.
 Truly, the greatest treasure is other people.
 Rats deprived of social play become less intelligent and prone to bonding with drug addictions.
 Think about it.
 Without other people, we are alone with a soulless existence.
 Money really has nothing to do with being rich.